PrismLibrary/Prism-Samples-Forms/19-NavigationMode/ReadMe.md

 # Navigation Mode

-TODO
+This example shows

-- Show how to check the NavigationMode to do something only when you navigate back to a page
+- How to check the NavigationMode
+- How to only show something if we navigating back to a page